stratoskar/Traffic_Flow_Prediction/Related_Work/Readme.txt

-This folder contains all the related work that I studied.
+This folder contains all the related work that I have studied.
+Here, you can find relevant papers in which researchers attempt to address the issue of traffic flow within a road network by utilizing machine learning and deep learning algorithms.